Introduction to the consumer protection in the Australian Consumer Law

 The trial judge determined that the conduct was not unconscionable as it did not involve a significant element of ‘moral obloquy’, which involves deliberate wrongdoing.
 The judge noted that a sale should not generally be regarded as unconscionable merely because the purchaser has been persuaded to proceed against their better judgment where the contract contains specific terms that allow it to be cancelled (as an unsolicited agreement, the contract included a mandatory cooling-off period).
 The decision was overturned on appeal.

 The full Federal Court found that while ‘moral tainting’ is relevant, whether conduct is against conscience should be considered by reference to the norms of society.
-The court noted that today’s norms and standards require businesses that wish to gain access to people’s homes for direct selling to A document or thing that is provided as evidence in a court case or referred to in a sworn statement.
-For example, a gun might be produced as an exhibit in a criminal case, and a bank statement might be produced in a civil case. honesty and openness in what they are doing.
+The court noted that today’s norms and standards require businesses that wish to gain access to people’s homes for direct selling to exhibit honesty and openness in what they are doing.
 The court found that the relative bargaining strengths between Lux and the consumers and the deception combined to show that the sales were a result of pressure tactics.
 On that basis, the conduct was found to be unconscionable.
 The court also paid particular regard to two aspects of Lux’s conduct: the failure to comply with the door-to-door selling requirements; and the ‘deceptive ruse’ used to enter the women’s homes.

 ACCC v Kobelt HCA 18

-The (1) A defendant in a civil case that has been appealed to a higher court.
-(2) A person against whom some originating motion has been issued by an applicant.
-See also appellant., Mr Koblet, operated a general store in Mintabie, South Australia, called ‘Nobbie’s Mintabie General Store’.
+The respondent, Mr Koblet, operated a general store in Mintabie, South Australia, called ‘Nobbie’s Mintabie General Store’.
 The store sold second-hand cars, food, groceries and fuel.
 Most of Mr Koblet’s customers were Indigenous Anangu people who lived in two remote communities.
 These customers were poor and had low leves of literacy and numeracy.

 Very few transactions were documented carefully or at all.
 Most of the ‘book-up’ credit was supplied so customers could purchase second-hand cars.
 Because Mr Koblet withdrew the customers’ wages or Centrelink payments as soon as they were credited to their bank accounts, the customers had no money to buy groceries.
 However, Mr Koblet would let customers use a portion of what he had withdrawn during a particular pay period (up to 50 per cent) to purchase groceries.
 This meant that customers were tied to using his store.